Reviewed by: HU Medical Review Board | Last review date: December 2019 | Last updated: March 2023

 Hives, also called urticaria, are a common symptom for people living with migraine.
 Hives may come and go quickly or may last for days, weeks or even months.
 Doctors do not know exactly how migraine and hives are connected.

-Hives are welts or patches that appear on the skin and sometimes cause severe itching.
-They may be red or pink in color.
-Hives may be seen in one area of the body and then disappear with different patches of hives popping up on another body part.
+Hives are red or skin-colored bumps or patches that are usually raised and itchy.
+When pressed, the middle of the bump turns white.
+This is called blanching.1 Hives may be seen in one area of the body and then disappear, with new patches popping up on another body part.

 - Insect bites

 - Pollen or pet dander

 - Exposure to extreme cold or heat